mattTea/Portfolio/projects/takeaway.md

       - Yes, by removing their hard coded values (e.g. `@orders = []`) and moving them to be parameters in `initialize` with these as default values
       - This means instead of tying myself in knots trying to double these in the tests I can just set up a variable with the state I need before writing the assertion (examples in [this file](https://github.com/mattTea/takeaway-challenge/blob/master/spec/menu_spec.rb))

     2. Can you simplify the method you are trying to test?
       - Yes, this is the `select_dish` method and it was doing a few checks before it did its thing
       - I have now extracted this out to a `check_order_status` method

     3. Are your methods correctly named for what they are doing?
-      - One for me to focus on for keep improving
+      - One for me to focus on to keep improving

     All tests now only have a single expect statement, moving [from this](commit/link/to/file) to this (commit/link/to/file)